cedricviaccoz/7thchordgen/README.md

 # 7thchordgen
-Just a samll C program to train myself into learning chords.
+Just a samll C program to train myself into learning jazz chords.

 Once you run the program, you juste have to press a key, then it will dictate you to play a random chord for example a Cmin7 with the bass on the 5th string.